 - Prevent the adhesion of the tablet.

 - Reducing wear on rubbing surfaces .

-- High resistance of deterioration in storage
+- High resistance to deterioration in storage.

 - Highly stable.